asteroidhouse/equibel/README.md

 and `asprin.parser` dependencies must be compiled for specific system configurations, producing system-specific binaries.
-In order to simplify usage for some _common_ system configurations, Equibel includes pre-compiled binaries of these dependencies for 64-bit Linux distributions and Mac OS.
+In order to simplify usage for some _common_ system configurations, Equibel includes pre-compiled binaries of these dependencies for 64-bit Ubuntu Linux and Mac OS.
 These are placed in the `equibel/includes/` directory, which is structured as follows:

 ```